rlisagor/freshen/README.rst

 - ``scc``: Scenario context, cleared at the start of each scenario

 These objects are built to mimic a JavaScript/Lua-like table, where fields can be accessed with either the square bracket notation, or the attribute notation.
-The they do not complain when a key is missing::
+They do not complain when a key is missing::

     gcc.stuff == gcc['stuff']  => True